Mayor Tommy Longo on the slab that held Waveland City Hall before it was destroyed by Hurricane Katrina. (Photo by Tim Isbell.)

 Efforts made by the official to protect the community from future disaster losses.

 When will the winner be announced?

-The winner will be announced in the spring of 2020 and the award will be presented in a ceremony in the winner’s community.
+The winner will be announced in 2023 and the award will be presented in a ceremony in the winner’s community.

 "It's a great idea.
 The lessons learned and experiences gained through a disaster are so helpful to instruct or guide people.
 It's just so valuable that experience, and so helpful.
 There's an art to this."

 Mayor Joe Riley / Charleston, SC